is that Peimic.com helps people know me better.

 To help myself demonstrate respect, I follow several specific actions: calm presence, discover impact, and have compassion in moving forward.

 Those respectful actions require direction, or else closure remains away.
 Therefore my third value helps create a mini-why:

 While stating have purpose seems recursive, it’s a critical reminder of each moment I have.
 Which has helped me identify my number one value trait.

 That trait is the foundation of how I act in every moment.
 And has the positive consequence of me owning everything I do by leading me toward what matters and ignoring the rest.

 Next, having purpose has helped me realize that I prefer quality of life over a high standard of living; to live well.

 Third, to have a purpose, I must know what is possible, which helps me be curious.
 To expand my horizons, create opportunities for positive change, and sometimes refresh my memory.

-Lastly, through purpose and conscious choice, I act thoughtfully.
+Lastly, I act thoughtfully through purpose and conscious choice to reach my intended outcome.
 And sometimes, that means doing nothing.

 My living fully requires recurring reflection.
 That reflection often leads to determining key actions of immediate priorities and, sometimes, crafting a new direction or perspective.